jonnyabrams/ldt-tech-test/README.md

 Ideally I would have created an in-depth admin panel with a dropdown selector for each organisation on the home page, providing them with an in-depth look at startlists for each race and a breakdown of ticket sales for each one.

+Additionally I would have preferred to fetch the data with a GET request but I noticed some weird errors stemming from what seemed to be multiple bookings with the same IDs, so in the end I stored the data locally so I could manually change these duplicates.

 ## Instructions for Use

 * Clone this repository